Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Animation Tax Relief (ATR), is a creative industry tax relief incentive, funded by the UK government.

-ATR supports UK animation production companies by offering them a tax rebate against the money they spend on the pre-production, principal photography and post-production of a new animation project.
+ATR supports UK animation production companies by offering them a tax rebate against the money they spend on the pre-production, principal photography (filming or final rendering) and post-production of an animation project.

-Animation Tax Relief is worth up to 20% of the core production costs of an animation project.
-The production company can claim ATR on whichever is the lower:
+An animation production company can claim ATR on whichever is the lower:

 • 80% of the total core expenditure